6 Nevertheless God, who comforts the downcast, comforted us by the coming of Titus,

 6 Nevertheless God,

 These two words show how God can change the situation for any believer.
 God sovereignly intervenes in circumstances.
-Paul’s leaned on God through all his troubles.
-There was never a time, nor will there be a time, when God is not present in the believer’s situation.
+Paul leaned on God through all his troubles.
+There was never a time when God was not present in the believer’s situation, and neither will there ever be.

 who comforts the downcast,